Projective characterization of higher-order quantum transformations: Introduction

 \section{Introduction}

 The same way that a quantum channel describes the most general transformation mapping an input quantum state to an output quantum state \cite{Kraus1983}, a \textit{quantum supermap} describes the most general transformation mapping an input quantum channel to an output quantum channel \cite{Chiribella2008}.
 Interpreting the quantum channel as a transformation between states, the supermap is then a transformation of transformations.
 For that reason, it is called \textit{higher-order} transformation.
-Since nothing forbids \textit{a priori} to nest transformations of transformations, one can consider successive nestings to recursively build a whole hierarchy of higher-order transformations \cite{Chiribella2009,Perinotti2016,Bisio2018}.
+Since nothing forbids \textit{a priori} to nest transformations of transformations, one can consider successive nestings to recursively build whole hierarchies of higher-order transformations \cite{Chiribella2009,Perinotti2016,Bisio2018}.

 Fragments of a quantum circuit are a concrete instance of the use of a higher-order hierarchy.
-A fragment of quantum circuit that `goes around' a channel is a supermap: it takes a channel as input and outputs a channel.
-This supermap can itself be seen as the input for some super-supermap that will output a channel, and so on.
+A fragment of quantum circuit that `goes around' a channel is a supermap: it takes a channel as input and outputs a channel; it is a `second-order object' with respect to seeing the channels as the `first-order objects'.
+This supermap, albeit composed of several interconnected channels, can in turn be seen as a single fragment around which a larger circuit can go.
+Doing so defines a `third-order object' that can be called a super-supermap: it takes a supermap as input and outputs a channel.
+And so on.
 This ensuing hierarchy has been defined under the name \textit{quantum comb formalism} \cite{Chiribella2009}, which has proven to be a valuable tool in the field of quantum information theory.

 With a different goal than modeling circuit fragments, supermaps with multiple inputs were subsequently studied.
 First, the \textit{quantum switch} was proposed as a supermap that takes two channels and outputs them in an order that depends on a control qubit \cite{Chiribella2013}.
 Soon after, \textit{Process Matrices} (PM) were proposed as a general framework of supermaps that take a fixed number of quantum instruments \cite{Davies1970} and map them to a joint probability for their outcomes \cite{OCB2012}.
 (In the case when the inputs are channels, that probability is 1.)
 Both concepts led to the identification of Indefinite Causal Order (ICO) as a feature of supermaps.